cloudnoize/CodeAnalysis/MicroLock.md

  - `static_assert(MaxSpins + MaxYields < (unsigned)-1, "overflow")` assert if the result of MaxSpins + MaxYields  is bigger than unsigned can hold, in case it is `MaxSpins + MaxYields` will be promoted to a bigger type than 32bits unsigned, the cast to `(unsigned)-1` results in a all 1 bit pattern i.e. the max unsigned value.
  - Atomic load the word that contains the lock, the load uses [memory_order_relaxed](https://en.cppreference.com/w/cpp/atomic/memory_order) not impose any synchronization across threads, it won't be a problem as it's being used in conjunction to  a compare exchange operation.
  - try to lock the lock in fast path:
- --if the lock is free try to perform compare exchange i.e. if the **current** value of the word equals the read value of oldWord, replace it with a locked version of the word. in case
+ --if the lock is free try to perform compare exchange i.e. if the **current** value of the word equals the read value of oldWord, replace it with a locked version of the word. the success case will use memory_order_acquire to

  - List item